AY2324S2-CS2103T-T14-2/tp/docs/UserGuide.md

 Format: `delete-all-f`

 Example:
-* `delete-all-f` would remove all entries and show an empty list of patients.
+* `delete-all-f` removes all entries and show an empty list of patients.

 ### Deleting the latest visit of a patient: `deletev`